This post was done after the Spurs defeat. With the first paragraph, you'll see which Spurs game it refers to.

 Bruno Fernandes is another example.

-Last season and so far this, he has been a shadow of his former self.
-I've even noticed a lack of whining and bickering from the captain something that, although quite frustrating, was a part of what made Bruno the player he is.
-Even that is gone as well.
+Last season and for a decent chunk this (he only truly started to perform like the Bruno we know in the last few months of the campaign), he was a shadow of his former self.
+I've even noticed for a period a lack of whining and bickering from the captain something that, although can be quite frustrating, was a part of what made Bruno the player he is.
+Even that was gone as well.

-Before, he would lead the team, he would show those leadership qualities, his performances were ones that the rest of his team-mates could look up to and follow.
+Before, he would also lead the team pretty well, he would show those leadership qualities, his performances were ones that the rest of his team-mates could look up to and follow.
 This was before he became captain.

 Perhaps that's also part of the reason as to why we've seen this fall from Bruno: the captaincy.
-Maybe the weight of the armband is too much for the Portuguese to handle?
+Maybe the weight of the armband is too much for the Portuguese to handle as while he might be the best captain available, many would argue whether he's a captain at all.
 He wouldn't be the first to have this problem.

-He just doesn't seem to be a player who's enjoying his football at the moment.
-His red card, albeit unlucky imo, was a reflection of where he's at right now.
+The magnifico just doesn't seem to be a player who's enjoying his football at the moment.
+His red card back in September, albeit unlucky imo, was a reflection of where he's at right now.
 There was no need for the foul whether reckless or not.
 Absolutely silly from the man who's supposed to lead the team.

-Zirkzee looks a player low on confidence as everything he did was poor.
-De Ligt was reckless and out of control at times unnecessarily.
+Zirkzee looked a player low on confidence as everything he did was poor.
+De Ligt was reckless and out of control at times.
 Ugarte looked like a fish out of water.
-Not a great start for a player we have high hopes for, a man that I call the messiah because we need a savior.
+Not a great start for a player we have high hopes for and a man that I call the messiah because we need a savior specifically in the midfield.

-Conversely, when looking at those who've left the club, while it is early days for them as well, they too look different class.
+Conversely, when looking at those who've left the club, they look different class.

-Aaron Wan-Bissaka looks like a player reborn at West Ham (at least the couple of times I've seen him play for his new club), Jadon Sancho is always involved with everything good Chelsea do and Scott McTominay does appear to be Maradona reincarted when watching his highlights for Napoli.
+Aaron Wan-Bissaka looks like a player reborn at West Ham (at least the couple of times I've seen him play for his new club), Anthony Elanga was one of the standout players in Notingham Forest's incredible season (he even sat Garnacho on his arse en route to scoring a brilliant solo counter-attacking goal), and Scott McTominay appeared to be Maradona reincarted when watching him for Napoli.
+The Scotsman went on to win Serie A MVP in a debut season that saw him lift the title.

-Even Fred who left after the 22/23 season, is a mainstay and regular good performer for Fenerbahce.
-In one of his recent matches, the Brazilian scored a hat-trick.
+Even Fred who left after the 22/23 season, is a mainstay and regular top performer for Fenerbahce.
+In one of their matches, the Brazilian scored a hat-trick.

 Fred scored a hat-trick.